-Here, we look at how you can effectively cut your process costs to make the MRO procurement process more efficient for your organisation.
+Here, we look at how you can effectively cut your process costs to make the procurement process for Maintenance, Repair and Operations more efficient for your organisation.

 When it comes to indirect material purchases, the product costs will often only amount to 25% per cent of an organisation’s product costs.
 However, the buying process for these materials can account for up to 80% of your total process costs.

 Firstly, it’s important to know what these process costs are and why they are so expensive.
 The three key process costs associated with indirect purchases are:

 1 Sourcing costs